thalessarubbi/Proffy/README.md

 # run web ap on dev mode
 $ yarn start

-# The web app will start at port :3000 - access <http://localhost:3000>
+# The web app will start at port:3000 - access <http://localhost:3000>

 #### Start mobile app ####

-# Access project folder from a terminal
+# Access the project folder from a terminal
 $ cd Proffy

-# Go to mobile app folder
+# Go to the mobile app folder
 $ cd mobile

 # Install dependencies